 Here’s a rundown of what to expect when interest rates drop, and what it means to you based on your current situation.

-Co-investment – Whether interest rates drop or skyrocket, your co-investment isn’t affected.
+Equity sharing – Whether interest rates drop or skyrocket, your equity sharing agreement isn’t affected.
 It’s not a loan and doesn’t carry an interest rate at all because it’s not debt.

 Refinance – This is the biggest benefit to lower interest rates: the potential to lower your monthly mortgage payment.
 If you have a fixed-rate loan, consider refinancing if the new interest rate is at least one point less than your current interest rate.
 Refinancing does carry costs (typically similar to the closing costs you initially paid for your house), but those costs are absorbed into the new mortgage amount.
 Refinancing lowers your monthly mortgage payment and you can even elect to change your mortgage from a 30-year loan to a 15-year loan, which dramatically decreases the amount of interest you’ll pay over the duration of the loan.
 It’s important to note that if you have a home co-investment from Unison and you are looking to refi you need to reach out to the Unison Home Partnership Team ([email protected]) before you get the process started.

 Adjustable-rate mortgage – If you have an adjustable-rate mortgage, this is a perfect time to refinance and get a fixed-rate mortgage at a lower rate.
 But even if you don’t refinance, the new lower interest rates will automatically impact your monthly mortgage payments the next time your rate adjusts.